 · 4 min read

-Researchers at NSF International and Novateur Ventures have identified rapid point-of-care COVID-19 tests that performed well in a study called COVID-19 Point-of-Care Diagnostics That Satisfy Global Target Product Profiles.
+Researchers at NSF and Novateur Ventures have identified rapid point-of-care COVID-19 tests that performed well in a study called COVID-19 Point-of-Care Diagnostics That Satisfy Global Target Product Profiles.
 The research was conducted in December 2020 and published in the peer-reviewed journal Diagnostics in January 2021.

 Of the more than 1,100 tests independently assessed in the study (by either the FDA or laboratories providing results to the FIND database), 11 met the World Health Organization’s (WHO) “desirable” target product profile (TPP) criteria.
 TPPs describe desirable and minimally acceptable profiles for four uses cases: